 If you drive down the road of the blame game your teams will learn this behaviour and repeat it again and again.
 Long-term this behaviour destroys any company and makes it a miserable place to work.

 I think most of us know that path.
 Things get escalated and you waste time in unproductive meetings where everyone tries to protect themselves.
 People act based on their reptile mind.
 If you’re strong enough you might attack – If you are weak you try to survive.

-I walked up to the white board.
-Luckily, almost all walls in the office are whiteboard walls so that we don’t need to drag someone into a meeting room.
+I walked up to the whiteboard.
+Luckily, almost all the walls in the office are whiteboard walls so that we don’t need to drag someone into a meeting room.

 Let us pause here for a second.
 How is the situation now different to 15 minutes ago?

 Before, we had two teams not talking to each other.
 Now we have two teams helping me draw the problem up on a whiteboard.

 That is the beginning of a dance and this dance is about

 • Pruning out any negative emotions by parking them on the wall.